e22m4u/js-trie-router/README.md

 - `path: string` is a request pathname with a query string
 - `pathname: string` is a request pathname without a query string

-Here are possible values of RequestContext properties.
+Here are example values of RequestContext properties.

 ```js
 router.defineRoute({